Carl Richard Jacobi: Later life and death

-Critical Reception
+Critical reception

 Fritz Leiber wrote about Jacobi: "his best tales surely include "Mive", "Carnaby's Fish", "Revelations in Black", "Moss Island", "Portrait in Moonlight", "The Lo Prello Paper", "The Aquarium", "The Singleton Barrier"...and "The Unpleasantness at Carver House".

 Writer Don Herron has stated "Jacobi has a genuine bent for original, gruesome invention equal to the best writers who emerged from Weird Tales."
-Herron also said "Jacobi's finest stories have an exquisitely creepy quality from first paragraph to last" and descripted the story "The Unpleasantness at Carver House" as "Jacobi's masterpiece".
+Herron also said "Jacobi's finest stories have an exquisitely creepy quality from first paragraph to last" and described the story "The Unpleasantness at Carver House" as "Jacobi's masterpiece".